 - G040 - Social science research methods

-I am interested in looking across different disciplinary perspectives to see how they can usefully inform one another and my graduate students have accordingly examined a range of topics.
+I am interested in looking across different disciplinary perspectives to see how they can usefully inform one another.
+My graduate students have accordingly examined a range of topics in this way.
 What unites them, however, is that they have all generally used qualitative research methods and they have all generally begun with identified aspects of everyday life.
 Those who have completed their PhDs with me so far have gone onto secure a range of exciting academic appointments.
-Regan and Rebecca are now Geography Lecturers at Queen Mary and Chester Universities respectively, Anna is now a Marie Curie Research Fellow in Brussels, and Faye is Research Fellow in Energy and Society at Edinburgh University.
+Regan and Rebecca are now Geography Lecturers at Queen Mary and Chester Universities respectively, Anna is now a Marie Curie Research Fellow in Brussels, and Faye is a Research Fellow in Energy and Society at Edinburgh University.
 Feel free to get in touch if you are interested in working with me.

 Current and past research students at UCL: